-Sunshine is served by two wells located within its service area.
-Groundwater from the wells is treated to remove arsenic, chlorinated for disinfection and stored in two tanks with a combined storage capacity of ~180,000 gallons.
-Two booster pumps and a hydropneumatic tank maintain constant pressure throughout the distribution system.
+Twin Hawks is served by one well located within its service area.
+Groundwater from this well is chlorinated for disinfection and stored in two storage tanks for a combined storage capacity of $\sim 12,000$ gallons.
+Three booster pumps and four hydropneumatic tanks maintain constant pressure throughout the distribution system.